Japanese knotweed across Europe

 Efforts are underway across Europe to control and eradicate Japanese knotweed,

-These included various methods, including chemical treatments, mechanical removal, and biological control.
+These included chemical treatments, mechanical removal, and biological control.
 However, the plant’s resilience and ability to spread quickly make it a challenging species to manage.
 All countries will require ongoing efforts to prevent further spread and damage.

 Japanese knotweed is a highly adaptable plant that can grow in various conditions, including warmer climates.
-However, it is only sometimes valid that Japanese knotweed grows better in warmer European countries.
+However, Japanese knotweed is sometimes considered to grow better in warmer European countries.

 The plant can grow in many different climates and soil types across Europe